 The desire to feel safe and secure for people with PBD can lead them to make huge demands on other people.

 They can urge other people to commit to regular telephone calls or visits.
-If the person refuses, they can threaten them with self-harm, even suicide.
+If the person refuses, they can threaten them with self-harm, even a suicide attempt.

 7. Serious Depression